natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 >> -  Z=f(A1, A2, A3, A4, 0),
 >>-  X=f(A1, A2, A3, A4, 1),
 >> -  Y= Z if A5=0, else Y=X
+>
->So Z is calculating F for the case when A5 = 0, X is calculating F for the case when A5 = 1, and Y is selecting between X and Z with a multiplexer function.
+>So Z calculates F for the case when A5 = 0, X calculates F for the case when A5 = 1, and Y is selecting between X and Z with a multiplexer function.
 A1-A4 represents F1-F4 and G1-G4 (they're connected to the same 4 inputs) and A5 represents C1.
 >
 >>The necessary control signals are:
 >> - MA = 0